 For Middle School Classes and Parents

-The UBC Faculty of Science is proud to be one of the sponsors of the CEDAR Day Camp, a free day camp for Aboriginal middle school students.
-The camp introduces campers to Aboriginal heritage and academic life—they discover the links between science, forestry, the arts and the Aboriginal ways of knowing through hands-on activities, demonstrations and events.
+The UBC Faculty of Science is proud to be one of the sponsors of the CEDAR Day Camp, a free day camp for Indigenous middle school students.
+The camp introduces campers to Indigenous heritage and academic life—they discover the links between science, forestry, the arts and the Indigenous ways of knowing through hands-on activities, demonstrations and events.

 Connecting Girls with Computing: GIRLsmarts

 A day-long computer science workshop for grade six girls designed and led by UBC Computer Science graduate students.
 GIRLsmarts provides CS students with a rewarding opportunity in teaching and outreach, while increasing awareness and computing fun for girls.
 Modules help students learn fundamental concepts in computer science and their relevance to the arts, biology and language.

 In support of the science literacy mandate of this national organization, student-led LTS programs at UBC Science pair student volunteers with school teachers, provide hands-on science activities in elementary schools, organize on-campus science challenges, and promote science education by visiting students in rural communities.

 UBC Math Euclid Workshops: Grades Five to Eight

 These one-and-a-half-hour workshops include a recess, and are designed to excite students about math.
 Programme includes interesting and challenging problems, group work, and discussion about careers in the mathematical sciences.
 There is usually one workshop presenter for every eight students.

 GEERing Up!
 UBC Engineering & Science for Kids offers six hands-on, interactive workshops for Grade K to 7 classes in Vancouver, Richmond, West Vancouver and North Vancouver!
 Instructors bring two-hour workshops straight to the classrooms with interactive demonstrations, activities, and take-home projects for students to create.